 Also, in Pennsylvania, a person can use a tortfeasor’s deposition testimony against his/her estate if it is completed prior to the death of the tortfeasor.
 In the case of G.J.D. v.
 Johnson, 447 Pa.
 Super.
 340 (Pa.
 Super.
 Ct.
 1995), aff’d, 552 Pa.
 169 (Pa.
 1998) the court found that the decedent’s estate could not preclude prior deposition testimony taken of the tortfeasor, despite the fact the estate choose not to conduct additional discovery and refrained from using the plaintiff’s deposition testimony at trial.

 In summary, the Pennsylvania dead man’s statute can create evidentiary issues that legal practitioners must be aware of.
 In some cases, a plaintiff may be able to salvage his/her case by presenting testimony from an uninterested third party or taking early discovery if the defendant is elderly or ill as a safeguard in case he/she dies before trial.
 Other times, a plaintiff may be precluded from bringing a claim entirely if they cannot introduce necessary evidence.

 Philadelphia Personal Injury Lawyer – Brent Wieand Esq.

-Brent Wieand is a trial lawyer in Philadelphia who practices throughout Pennsylvania and New Jersey.
+Brent Wieand is a personal injury lawyer in Philadelphia, PA who practices throughout Pennsylvania and New Jersey.
 He handles serious injury claims for nursing home abuse and neglect, car accidents, medical malpractice and work injuries.
-For a free case consultation, call Brent today at 1(800) 481-5206.
+For a free case consultation, call Brent today at 1(888) 789-3161.